rgknp/AIDayLabs/lab02.2-building_bots/0_README.md

 	- **FinishedPictureBot-Part3**: Here there is the finished PictureBot.sln that includes additions for Regex, LUIS and Azure Search.
 If you fall behind or get stuck, you can refer to this.
 	- **FinishedPictureBot-Part4**: Here is the finished PictureBot.sln including the necessary appsettings.json file to configure your app for publishing.
 If you fall behind or get stuck, you can refer to this.

-> You need Visual Studio to run these labs, but if you have already deployed a Windows Data Science Virtual Machine for one of the workshops, you could use that.
+> You need Visual Studio to run these labs, but if you have already deployed a Windows Data Science Virtual Machine for one of the labs, we recommend using that.

 ## Collecting the Keys